 What Defines ‘Fall Cocktails’?

-Unique simple syrups (a sugar and water mixture boiled to form a light syrup to sweeten cocktails) with bold flavors often give fall cocktails a special flavor in addition to the liquor.
+Simple syrup, a sugar and water mixture boiled to form a light syrup, is a common cocktail sweetener.
+Unique simple syrups with bold flavors often give fall cocktails a special flavor in addition to the liquor.

-One my personal favorites is the with Homemade Cinnamon Simple Syrup used in this Persimmon Margaritas.
+One my personal favorites is the with Homemade Cinnamon Simple Syrup used in these Persimmon Margaritas.

 Supplies for Making Fall Cocktails